 It may seem obvious advice, but the season of the wedding is something to keep in mind too, especially if you’re buying your outfit months in advance.
 If your daughter is having a summer wedding, the summer outfits won’t be available on the high street if you’re shopping in the winter!

-Pastel mother of the bride outfits are among the most popular choices, but that’s not to say you have to go down the traditional route; if bright and colourful wedding outfits are more your style, by all means rocks a bold hue.
+Pastel mother of the bride outfits are among the most popular choices, but that’s not to say you have to go down the traditional route; if colourful wedding outfits are more your style, by all means rock a bright hue – there’s plenty of funky mother of the bride outfits that are bold and stylish.

 Who pays for the mother of the bride outfit?